-Non-stick spray.
-I no longer use non-stick cooking spray directly on sheet pans or bake ware.
+I no longer use non-stick cooking spray directly on sheet pans or bakeware.
 I suspect that has been the source of a lot of sticky, gooey, baked-on oven crud.
 Instead, I line sheet pans with foil and then spray the non-stick cooking spray on the foil.
 In the case of muffin and cake pans, etc., I grease them with vegetable oil to prepare them for the oven.

-Ammonia.
 I’ve stopped using household ammonia to clean because of the fumes, a method still recommended by some to coax off burned-on oven off.
 The ammonia method requires a lot of time and a lot of work.
 But the biggest problem: I just can’t take those fumes!
-There is reason to believe that breathing ammonia fumes is hazardous to our health.
+There are reasons to believe that breathing ammonia fumes is hazardous to our health.

-*NOTE: My sheet pans and bakeware that I put in the dishwasher are all stainless steel, not aluminum.
+2. The sheet pans and bakeware that I put in the dishwasher are stainless steel, not aluminum.
 You should avoid putting anything aluminum in the dishwasher as it will turn dark and nasty.
-If you have heavy crud on aluminum, scrub, rinse and dry.
+If you have heavy crud on aluminum, scrub by hand, rinse, and dry.